- ACRONYMS AND DEFINITIONS

 - In October 2016, the FDA placed a boxed warning on all new hepatitis C drugs about the possible reactivation of hepatitis B infection in coinfected patients who are taking direct-acting antiviral hepatitis C drugs

 - At the time of the warning, the FDA had identified 24 cases of hepatitis B reactivation in patients taking these drugs.
-Reactivation occurred in patients who were HBsAg positive and in those who were HBsAg negative and anti-HBc positive (see hepatitis B serology for more).
+Reactivation occurred in patients who were HBsAg positive and in those who were HBsAg negative and anti-HBc positive (see interpreting HBV screening results for more).

 - The FDA recommends that providers check all patients for hepatitis B coinfection (HBsAg and anti-HBc) before starting therapy and that they monitor patients for reactivation during and after therapy

 - See AASLD guidelines for HBV coinfected patients for more

 - MONITORING THERAPY

 - DRUG INTERACTIONS